 As a side note, most recipes ask for dry buttermilk which is the main ingredient for making ranch dressing and it can easily be found in the baking section of your grocery store.
 However, after researching this recipe for many months, I found many posts recommending using dry milk as a substitute.
 Now, I have not used dry milk myself but based on the smell, texture and flavor of both ingredients they’re pretty close, so it doesn’t hurt to try it.
 If you do, please, let me know how it turned out, I would love to hear your results.

-1. Put all ingredients in a large bowl and mix.
-You can also use a food processor or blender to get a finer, softer texture.
+- Place all ingredients in a large bowl and mix.
+You can also use a food processor or blender for a finer, softer texture.

-2. Store in an airtight container in a cool, dry place.
+- Store mixture in an airtight container in a cool, dry place.